How To Fix Display Problem in Windows 11/10 After Update

 5. If it’s grayed out, it means there’s no old driver stored on your PC.

-In that case, you can visit the video card manufacturer’s website to search for and download the old driver.
+In that case, you can visit the video card manufacturer’s website and search for an old driver that was released at a previous date.

 Check your cables and connections